machingclee/machingclee.github.io/static/media/363-Terrasform-AWS-Resource.cd319b38.md

 ```

 can be found in `AWS Systems Manager >
 Parameter Store`.
-These parameters can be access by `aws-sdk` when the resource has appropriate permission in their policy to access this paramter store.
+These parameters can be accessed by `aws-sdk` when the resource has appropriate permission in their policy to access this paramter store.

 ##### Logging when creating aws resources